05 – Toe movement – left foot forward (Hidari ashi yubi undō)¶

 The movement is performed with the toes of the front foot and alternates between two positions:

-- The big toe is lifted while the other toes are pressed into the floor
+- the big toe is lifted while the other toes are pressed into the floor

 Purpose¶

-- improve toe control
+- improve control of the toes

 - strengthen the foot